CELLO BOW HOLD; 7 EASY STEP BY STEP BEGINNERS’ GUIDE

 Understanding a good cello bow hold;

-In your quest to learn the proper cello bow hold, a little understanding of what it takes to get that good bow hold technique would do.
+In your quest to learn correct cello bow hold, a little understanding of what it takes to get that good bow hold technique would do.

 To have control of a cello bow, the bow hand assumes a triangle like pattern by the thumb, index and ring fingers on the frog.
 Further, other critical parts engaged for that good hold and to generate downward pressure on the bow for those good bow strokes are the forearm muscles and the shoulder.